 I also use disposable gloves when I make meatballs because I prefer mixing everything with my hands.
 They come in handy in more ways than just cleaning!

 What recipes should I make with roasted poblano peppers?

-The sky’s the limit!
-I’ve used them in AMAZING grilled cheeses (recipe coming soon!) and love them in tacos.
+The sky's the limit!
+I've used them in amazing grilled cheeses (any grilled cheese will do, but this sourdough havarti grilled cheese with peppers and onions specifically) and love them in tacos.
 Speaking of, strips of roasted poblanos would be the perfect addition to grilled carne asada tacos or a hearty southwestern frittata with potato and beef.

 - For simplicity's sake, the recipe as written below is for one poblano pepper.
 It can easily be increased for multiple peppers.
 Unused roasted poblano pepper portions can be refrigerated for several days.

 How to Roast Poblano Peppers in the Oven